 During the 1980s, Grijalva struggled with drinking issues and spent time in an alcohol abuse program before returning to college, where he later received a degree in sociology in 1987.
 This personal challenge was one he overcame through professional help, as noted when the House Ethics Committee cleared him in 2018 of alleged wrongdoing related to a hostile work environment.

 Grijalva’s public service career began as a community organizer in Tucson, where he advocated for underrepresented communities.
 He served on the Tucson Unified School District Governing Board from 1974 to 1986, including six years as Chairman.
-In 1988, he was elected to the Pima County Board of Supervisors, where he served for 15 years, chairing the Board for two of those years.
+In 1988, he was elected to the Pima County Board of Supervisors, where he served for 15 years, chairing the Board for two years.

-“He was a forceful fighter,” colleagues noted, especially against efforts to ease environmental regulations during the Trump administration.
+“He was a forceful fighter,” colleagues noted, especially against efforts to ease environmental regulations during the first Trump administration.

 Grijaiva expressed concern in a statement on his X account, stating that President Trump’s recent decision to terminate thousands of employees at the Department of Education poses a serious threat to vital student aid programs, diminishes safeguards for students’ civil rights, and weakens crucial support systems for students with disabilities.
 He further criticized Trump and Elon Musk for prioritizing tax cuts for the wealthy at the expense of students’ futures, calling the action both selfish and illegal.

-More than a decade ago, in 2013, Grijalva was asked about how he wanted to be remembered.
+More than a decade ago, in 2013, Grijalva was asked how he wanted to be remembered.
 “I hope people know that I never gave up,” he said, according to the Arizona Republic.

 Widely respected as a mentor to many young progressive leaders, including Rep. Alexandria Ocasio-Cortez, Grijalva’s passing represents a significant loss for both Tucson and the state of Arizona, where he was renowned for his unwavering commitment to social and environmental justice.